Our Testing Services

 The dynamic cut-through test is designed to assess the cut-through force of a wire/cable specimen.
 The wire/cable specimen is compressed under a the fine edge of a jig until contact is made between the wire/cable conductor and the test jig.
 The pass/fail criteria for this test is based on the wire/cable's specification.

-When using connectors in wire system design, the regular and consistent contact between contacts on both sides of the connector.
+When using connectors in wire system design, the regular and consistent contact between contacts on both sides of the connector is crucial.
 To determine this, the electrical engagement test examines the mating length of the connector contacts.

 In this test, the receptacle connector is mounted as in normal service to a rigid panel.
 Before mating the plug connector to the receptacle, an adapter is attached to the connector.
 A defined load at a specified rate is applied to the adapter arm then held for one minute.
 During test test, any circuit discontinuity greater than 1 microsecond will be considered a failure.